binomed/binomed.github.com/source/_drafts/5-years-of-DevFest-CountDown.md

 ### My Conclusion

-The conclusion of this year were that creating an interactiv game is something finally easy if you have the rights tools!
-Using Firebase was a good idea because, I don't manage anything about deployement, installations, charge, simple authentication, secure access...
+The conclusion of this year was that creating an interactive game is something finally easy if you have the rights tools!
+Using Firebase was a good idea because, I don't manage anything about deployment, installations, charge, simple authentication, secure access...

-During a short time (less than 30 min), I got 140 players that create arround 250 drawings.
-It was for me a hudge success for me.
+During a short time (less than 30 min), I got 140 players that create around 250 drawings.
+It was for me a huge success for me.

 ### Code & Demo

-You can find the code here : [CountDown DevFest 2017](https://github.com/GDG-Nantes/CountDownDevFest2017).
+You can find the code here: [CountDown DevFest 2017](https://github.com/GDG-Nantes/CountDownDevFest2017).

 If you want to see what people draw, have a look here [Summary of CountDown 2017](https://devfest-draw.firebaseapp.com/summary.html)